JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 # Microcontrollers

 In my project, I have two different microcontrollers - The Arduino UNO and Arduino NANO.
+The difference between the two is that the NANO is breadboard-friendly which allows it to be portable, while the UNO is much larger and has more ports, so it can control more components.
 The purpose of these microcontrollers is to embed the code into the other components.
 They act like small specialized computers that allow the robot to function without being plugged into a laptop.

 # Schematics of the Hardware on my Gesture-Controlled Robot